Director and Principal Consultant

 - Developing Leaders for Learning one-year programme (the Civil Service College, Singapore)

 Dawn believes in giving back to the community.
 She was on the National Youth Council Academy Advisory Panel from 2011 to 2014.
 She served as a judge for the Singapore Tourism Board Experience awards in 2013 and 2014.
 She has been on the Harvard Alumni Interview Committee in Singapore since 1995.
 She has also served on the governing council of her church parish since 2015.

 Dawn graduated from Harvard University with a BA (magna cum laude) in Language and Literature.
 She was a Singapore President’s Scholar and an Overseas Merit Scholar.

 Daisie has 40 years of experience in the Singapore education service.
-She joined the eduation service in 1967, and retired as a school superintended in 2011, having served in various leadership positions for two decades as vice principal, principal and school superintendent.
-In those roles, Daisie has lead and inspired generations of education officers, and continues to do so as a teacher and practitioner in organisation development, focusing on leadership; team building; performance enhancement; coaching and facilitation; curriculum design, instruction and supervision.
+She joined the education service in 1967, and retired in 2011, having served in various leadership positions for two decades as vice principal, principal and school superintendent.
+In those roles, Daisie has led and inspired generations of education officers, and continues to do so as a teacher and practitioner in organisation development, focusing on leadership; team building; performance enhancement; coaching and facilitation; curriculum design, instruction and supervision.